Hyperbolic Geometry is Not Necessary: Lightweight Euclidean-Based Models for Low-Dimensional Knowledge Graph Embeddings: Introduction

 Recently, low-dimensional KGE models based on hyperbolic vector space have drawn some attention~\cite{EMNLP20HBKGE}.
 The work of the first such model, MuRP, indicates that hyperbolic embeddings can capture hierarchical patterns in KGs and generate high-fidelity and parsimonious representations \cite{MuRP}.
 To capture logical patterns in KGs, Chami et al. propose a series of hyperbolic KGE models, including RotH, RefH, and AttH \cite{GoogleAttH}.
 Similar to the typical TransE model \cite{TransE} that treats the relation as a translation operation between the head and tail entity vectors, the state-of-the-art RotH model adjusts the head vector by the rotation and translation transformations to approach the tail vector in the hyperbolic space.

 Although the above hyperbolic-based models outperform previous Euclidean-based models in low-dimensional condition, the necessity of hyperbolic space in this task is still questionable.
-Comparing a hyperbolic model with its Euclidean-based variant, it is uncertain what part of the modification is vital.
+Comparing a hyperbolic model with its Euclidean-based variant, it is uncertain which parts of the modification will be vital.
 Besides, despite theoretical support, the M{\"o}bius matrix-vector multiplication and M{\"o}bius addition operations in hyperbolic embeddings are far more complicated than Euclidean multiplication and addition.
 As shown in Fig. \ref{fig:1}, RotH requires threefold more training time than its Euclidean-based variant RotE on two datasets.
-When processing large-scale knowledge graphs, the additional calculating cost caused by the complicated hyperbolic operations would make the problem much severer.
+Especially on large-scale knowledge graphs, the additional calculating cost caused by the complicated hyperbolic operations would make the problem much severer.

 Facing these problems, we analyze the effective components in the hyperbolic KGE models, and propose two lightweight ``RotH-like'' models, RotL and Rot2L, for low-dimensional knowledge graph embeddings.
 Without the hyperbolic geometry, RotL eliminates the M{\"o}bius matrix-vector multiplication and designs a new flexible addition operation to replace the M{\"o}bius addition.
 To further improve the RotL's representation capability, the Rot2L model utilizes two stacked rotation-translation transformations in the Euclidean space.
 Benefiting from a specific parameterization strategy, Rot2L requires fewer parameters and calculations than RotH.